Dkreick/AD2B/README.md

 • What are they going to do in the game?

-#### Our Villain
+#### Our Villains

 Who are the enemies in the game?
 If the enemies aren’t people, then what is the struggle in the game (eg. your game may be a puzzle game like “The Witness” - in that game the puzzles are the thing which the player is doing battle with.

 #### Our Struggle and objective

-• What are we trying to achieve in this game?
-Why is it a challenge?
+• Basically our general objective is make our own journey and eventually

 #### Our Call To Action And Motivation